solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Few-shot : it includes multiple examples

 This style of prompting is very simple, it may consist of a single prompt and possibly a few examples.
-This technique is probably what you're using as you're starting to learn about LLMs.
+This technique is probably what you are using as you are starting to learn about LLMs.
 Here's an example:

 -   Prompt: "What is Algebra?"
 -   Answer: "Algebra is a branch of mathematics that studies